 Fields of interest

-From the perspectives of history and philosophy of science I attempt to understand the complex interrelations between science and society.
+With insights and methods from the historical, philosophical, and social studies of science I attempt to understand complex situation of science in society.
 Most of my previous research focused on the history of chemistry.
 Lately, my interests broadened to policy studies and Science, Technology & Society (STS) to analyze valorisatie, or valorization: the explicit demand to all sciences and Dutch universities to become societally valuable.

 Much debate about universities and science at present revolves around the concept of “valorization of scientific knowledge”.
 Governments use the concept to encourage universities, funding councils, and individual researchers to be more responsive to societal needs and taxpayer interests; university boards use it as a criterion in faculty reorganizations and hiring policies; and some protest groups use it to highlight the creeping commercialization of knowledge and of academic institutions to the detriment of intellectual freedom.
 This project examines the notion of valorization of scientific knowledge with particular reference to the Dutch case from the viewpoints of philosophy of science, history of science, and policy studies.
 It aims at answering questions including: what are the epistemological presuppositions of calls for scientific knowledge to have societal impact?
 How does the latest wave of Dutch valorization policies relate to previous conceptions of the social relevance of science?
 And what side effects and unintended consequences can we expect if we require scientific research to demonstrate societal value?